 Sprague Lake (on the way to Bear Lake) is also an easy, short hike.
 Plus, there are plenty of more challenging hikes nearby (like the Lakes Loop) that you can try.
 Just make sure not to get lost since the trails are not as easy to follow in the winter.

 Another fairly easy and visually stunning hike is Bierstadt Lake – one of my favorites so far.
 Just don’t make my mistake and think snowshoes aren’t necessary because the beginning of the trail doesn’t look deep.
 You may end up swimming through snow at the top.

-Before ending a wonderful weekend in the mountains, eat a nice lunch and check out some of the many cute shops in downtown Estes Park.
+Before ending a wonderful weekend getaway in Estes Park, eat a nice lunch and check out some of the many cute shops in downtown Estes Park.

 Bonus: if your drive back takes you through Lyons, have a beer at the original Oskar Blues Brewery.
-And their food is great too, if you would rather eat there.
+Their food is great too, if you would rather eat there.
 Get some baked cheesy mac, trust me.

 Relax, Recharge & Post All the Photos!

 Once you make it home safely, pat yourself on the back for a successful weekend escape of winter fun.
 You hiked, sled, played, got spooked, relaxed, and maybe even saw a sunset & sunrise!
 Look at you, being all adventurous!